WyattTechnology/WAkka/readme.md

 #### Alternate spawning via actor classes

 In most cases, starting actors using the *spawn methods* shown above should be sufficient.
-But in some cases (e.g., remote deployment or cluster sharding), we need to implement the actor using a class derived from `Akka.Actor.ActorBase` so that we can put a type into `Akka.Actor.Props`.
+But in some cases (e.g., remote deployment), we need to implement the actor using a class derived from `Akka.Actor.ActorBase` so that we can put a type into `Akka.Actor.Props`.
 WAkka provides a way to do this via the `WAkka.Simple.NotPersistedActor`, `WAkka.Simple.CheckpointedActor` `WAkka.EventSourced.EventSourcedActor` and `WAkka.EventSourced.EventSourcedSnapshotActor` classes